SVS AllianceBernstein Sustainable Global Equity Fund

 Demographic / ageing population theme

-Find funds with a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
+Has a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
 This could include finance, healthcare and medicines and/ or longevity science to extend lifespans.
 Strategies vary.
-See fund literature for further information.
 Governance & Management

 Governance policy